cubefs/cubefs/ROADMAP.md

 * Multi version of data storage such as snapshot and history (May 2022)

-* Memory chubaofs built on distributed unused memory (May 2022)
+* Memory cubefs built on distributed unused memory (May 2022)

 * Audit function on Data operation flow (May 2022)

 ## Ecosystem

-* ChubaoSpark, a ChubaoFS-based shuffle manager for Apache Spark (WIP)
+* ChubaoSpark, a CubeFS-based shuffle manager for Apache Spark (WIP)

-* ChubaoDB, a ChubaoFS-based document store & search (WIP)
+* ChubaoDB, a CubeFS-based document store & search (WIP)